Jonioss/Certainty-Circuit-Java/README.md

 #### MUX21
 To create a 2-to-1 Multiplexer run the command:
 ```
-MUX21 mux21 = new MUX21(input0, input1, select); // If you want integer inputs
+MUX21 mux21 = new MUX21(input0, input1, select); // Inputs can be integers, gates or clocks
-MUX21 mux21 = new MUX21(G0, G1, select) // If you want Gate inputs and select as integer
 ```
 #### MUX41
 To create a 4-to-1 Multiplexer run the command:
 ```
-MUX41 mux41 = new MUX41(input0, input1, input2, input3, select0, select1); // If you want integer inputs
+MUX41 mux41 = new MUX41(input0, input1, input2, input3, select0, select1); // Inputs can be integers, gates or clocks
-MUX41 mux41 = new MUX41(G0, G1, G2, G3, select0, select1) // If you want Gate inputs with select0 and select1 as integers
 ```
 #### Encoder42
 To Create a 4-to-2 Encoder run the command:
 ```
-Encoder42 ENC = new Encoder42(in0, in1, in2, in3); // If you want integer inputs
-Encoder42 ENC = new Encoder42(G1, G2, G3, G4); // If you want Gate inputs
+Encoder42 ENC = new Encoder42(G1, in1, G2, in3); // Inputs can be integers, gates or clocks
 ```
 ### Waveforms
 To create a simple gate waveform, use: